tripflex/wp-job-manager-registration-use-email/README.md

 ## Changelog ##
 **1.1.0** May 3, 2014
-*New Feature:* Change "Username" to "Username or Email" on login forms
+*New Feature:* Change "Username" to "Username or Email" on login forms Changed to semantic versioning
+Added GitHub and Translation links to plugin page

 **1.0**  April 19, 2014
 First Release